Learn to Turn

 Tools: Roughing Gouge, Parting Tool, 3/8 or 1/2” Spindle or Bowl Gouges.

 Projects: Make a Christmas Tree.
-Make a dibbler (or dibble if your prefer).
+Make a honey dipper.

 Review of Safe Procedures